-KidsStreet Urgent Care is now testing at all of our clinics throughout the state.
+KidsStreet Urgent Care is now providing COVID-19 viral testing and antibody testing at our clinics in Birmingham, Mobile, and Montgomery as well as all 17 MainStreet Family Care clinics throughout the state.
 We are still open 7 days a week to address any issues and symptoms you are experiencing.
-As of Friday, March 20th all MainStreet Family Care and KidsStreet Urgent Care locations will be offering COVID-19 testing to patients who meet one or more of the following criteria listed here.

 If You Suspect You Have COVID-19

-For those who have recently traveled internationally, you may be at risk to yourself and others.
-If you’ve traveled to an affected area within the last 14 days and have any of the following symptoms, call ADPH’s Infectious Diseases & Outbreaks Division at 1-800-338-8374 immediately.
+For those who have recently traveled to an affected area, you may be at risk to yourself and others.
+If you’ve traveled to an affected area within the last 14 days and have any of the following symptoms, walk into a KidsStreet or MainStreet clinic for a test.

 - shortness of breath